mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multi-lb/index.md

 excerpt: How to set up multiple load balancer instances for a DC/OS cluster running on AWS
 enterprise: true
 ---

-This tutorial demonstrates how to set up multiple Edge-LB load balancer instances in a single pool behind a single Amazon Web Services (AWS) Classic Load Balancer.
-You can perform similar steps to configure Edge-LB load balancers for AWS Application Load Balancers or AWS Network Load Balancers.
-In the scenario for this tutorial, you can use multiple Edge-LB pool instances to create a highly-available load balanced environment on a DC/OS cluster running on a public cloud instance.
+This tutorial demonstrates how to set up multiple Edge-LB load balancer instances in a single pool behind a single Amazon Web Services&reg; (AWS&reg;) Classic Load Balancer.
+You can perform similar steps to configure Edge-LB load balancers for the AWS Application Load Balancer or the AWS Network Load Balancer&reg;.
+In the scenario for this tutorial, you can use multiple Edge-LB pool instances to create a highly-available load balanced environment on a DC/OS&trade; cluster running on a public cloud instance.
 Using Edge-LB in combination with a public cloud load balancing service like AWS Classic Load Balancer improves network efficiency, application performance, and processing throughput.

 # Before you begin
-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+You must have:
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* The `edgelb` command-line interface (CLI) installed.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service.
-* The DC/OS Enterprise cluster must have two or more **public agent** nodes running in the virtual private cloud (VPC) of shared computing resources
+* A DC/OS Enterprise cluster with two or more **public agent** nodes running in the virtual private cloud (VPC) of shared computing resources.
-* You must have a cloud provider account with sufficient permissions to create and manage AWS load balancers.
+* A cloud provider account with sufficient permissions to create and manage AWS load balancers.

 If you plan to adapt this tutorial to use Edge-LB with AWS Application Load Balancers or AWS Network Load Balancers, you must have the DC/OS agent nodes configured for multiple AWS availability zones.